dannguyen/journalism-syllabi/README.md

 # journalism-syllabi

 This is a collection of computational and data journalism courses for which there's a __publicly available__ homepage or syllabus to use as a reference.
 I started compiling this list before arriving at Stanford in 2014.
-In June 2016, I uploaded it here and made a few updates, but it's not complete or consistent by any means.
+In June 2016, I uploaded it here (as [some-syllabi.yaml](some-syllabi.yaml)) and made a few updates, but it's not complete or consistent by any means.

+A simplified HTML rendering of [some-syllabi.yaml](some-syllabi.yaml) is at the [end of this README](#table-courses); I'll make it a Jekyll site later.

 For investigative journalism syllabi, the [Investigative Journalism Education Consortium maintains](http://ijec.org/) a list here:  http://ijec.org/syllabi/